mehul-m-prajapati/ielts-practice/README.md

 - Reasons and Causes - Because / Due to / Owing to / Sincs / As
 - **Giving your opinion** - I believe / I think / In my opinion / I admit / In my view / I agree / I disagree
 - **Concluding** - In conclusion / To conclude / To sum up

-#### Useful expressions
-- It is commonly believed that
-- Many people believe that
-- Some people think that
-- It is considered by many that

 #### Complex Sentences
 - Building wider roads can solve traffic congestion because it allows traffic to move more easily.